Peter J. Kane

 Hannah Crane

-Hannah was born on 9 January 1901, at Carbondale, Lackawanna County, Pennsylvania 18407.1 She was the daughter of Bernard Crane and Ellen Casey.
-She was baptized on 13 January 1901, at at St. Rose of Lima Church, at Carbondale, Lackawanna County, Pennsylvania 18407, in the Roman Catholic faith.1 Hannah died in 1901 at Carbondale, Lackawanna County, Pennsylvania 18407, at age at an unknown age .
+Hannah was born on 9 January 1901, at Carbondale, Lackawanna County, Pennsylvania 18407.1 She was baptized on 13 January 1901, at at St. Rose of Lima Church, at Carbondale, Lackawanna County, Pennsylvania 18407, in the Roman Catholic faith.1 Hannah died in 1901 at Carbondale, Lackawanna County, Pennsylvania 18407, at age at an unknown age .
 Hannah died shortly after birth..

 Citations